engimas/blog/src/content/blog/how-to-add-application-in-cloudflare-without-need-of-payment-method-free.md

 ---
-title: How to add application in Cloudflare, without need of Payment Method ?
-FREE !!
+title: How to add and edit application in Cloudflare, without need of Payment Method ?
+No credit card required!
 description: Are you tired of Cloudflare asking for payment method while configuring new application ?
 Don't worry, there is simple method to bypass it.